Unable to open your database just because it is showing “File Already In Use Error” each time when you try to open it?

 Method 3 :

-If you are using a MS Access based DB then in some cases the access based gets locked by the Windows user accessing the shared file.
-You can restart the server again to fix this, or if in case server restart won’t work then you can find out which Windows user is actually accessing the shared drive and restart the client machine that is accessing the file.
+If you are using an MS Access based DB then in some cases the access based gets locked by the Windows user accessing the shared file.
+You can restart the server again to fix this, or if in case of a server restart won’t work then you can find out which Windows user is actually accessing the shared drive and restart the client machine that is accessing the file.
 After then start the database, now you will be able to use it.

-- Use windows explorer to fetch the folder on the disk that contains the data base file (.mdb).
+- Use windows explorer to fetch the folder on the disk that contains the database file (.mdb).

-- Make a right click on the Project Folder and select Properties.
+- Make a right-click on the Project Folder and select Properties.

 - Make uncheck to the Read-Only